 If CMRS provides local exchange service, how has the FCC managed not to define it as a LEC?
 Apparently much of the idea is to support an infant industry, particularly today the PCS component.
 Mobility has been used to distinguish between LECs and non-LECs, and NARUC has used the distinction between fixed and mobile as a way of clarifying jurisdiction.
 But the line between fixed and mobile services is eroding, and it would be contrary to the goals of the Act to distinguish between technologies providing the same function.
-As far as crafting a serviceable regulatory framework grounded in cooperative federalism goes, the distinction
+As far as crafting a serviceable regulatory framework grounded in cooperative federalism goes, the distinction between mobile and fixed services is a blind alley.
+Debate on what is fixed and what is

 The line between fixed and mobile services is eroding, and it would be contrary to the goals of the Act to distinguish between technologies providing the same function.
 Debate on what is fixed and what is mobile diverts attention from other policy issues.

-99 See Kerry Stroup, Competition and the Consideration of Expanded Local Calling Scope: Emergent Issues (Columbus, OH: NRRI, 1997).
+8 See Kerry Stroup, Competition and the Consideration of Expanded Local Calling Scope: Emergent Issues (Columbus, OH: NRRI, 1997).

-$^{^{100}\,}$ FCC, Interconnection Order, $\P\P$ 1111-1113, and see discussion above.
+9 FCC, Interconnection Order, ¶¶ 1111-1113, and see discussion above.